Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/mapping/README.md

 ## Overview
 This folder contains the question-to-theme mapping tables used to align NHS Staff Survey questions with the hierarchical People Promise taxonomy.
 These mappings were developed through four years of manual free text analysis and provide the conceptual foundation for consistent, transparent classiication of staff comments.

-The mapping shows how each survey question relates to
+The mapping shows how each survey question relates to:
 - a People Promise category
 - a theme
 - a sub-theme